electrode-io/car-buying/instructions.md

     $ ignite generate-app
     ```

     You will be prompted for information about your app.
 Enter the information or press `<Enter>` to use the defaults.
+Please use `HapiJS` as your server framework for this app.

     ![alt text][generator-prompts]